Bump attractors and waves in networks of leaky integrate-and-fire neurons: Coherent structures in the discrete model

+Indeed, the only equilibrium supported by the DIFM is the homogeneous state $v_i(t) \equiv I$, $s_i(t)\equiv0$, $i \in \NSet_n$, which is linearly stable for all values of $\beta$, as can be deduced by inspecting system~\cref{eq:eventODE}.

-It will be shown below that we can gain insight into the structure shown in \cref{fig:exampleBumps}(a) (and its wandering) by constructing travelling waves and investigating their stability in a continuum version of the DIFM.
+By constructing travelling waves and investigating their stability in a continuum version of the DIFM, we shall see that the structure in \cref{fig:exampleBumps}(a) (and its wandering) can be interpreted as deterministic chaotic behaviour.